MattDoesAThing/yuzu-wiki/Building-for-Linux.md

 make
 sudo make install
 ```

-Optionally, you can use "cmake -i .." to adjust various options (e.g. disable the Qt GUI).
+Optionally, you can use `cmake -i ..` to adjust various options (e.g. disable the Qt GUI).

 **Using clang:**